PLtier/timeline-app/README.md

 ### Accessing Google API calendar
 [Quickstart](https://developers.google.com/calendar/quickstart/js)
-You have to create a new project in your Google API's, then get its "CLIENT ID", then create and get "API Key". up to 1 000 000 000 queries are free
-Then put it in to index.js file.
+You have to create a new project in your Google API's, then get its "CLIENT ID", then create and get "API Key". up to 1 000 000 000 queries are free.
+Then put "CLIENT ID" to index.js and "API Key" to importData.js.